 dtpE – The Deconstructive Theatre Project EXPERIENCE

-dtpE – The Deconstructive Theatre Project EXPERIENCE – is a community supported theatre initiative. dtpE events open up conceptual and formal elements of the company’s annual production, providing participants with opportunities to engage with the development of the piece in collaborative ways.
-Events are designed to immerse participants in the artistic life cycle of the work by regularly bringing community members together with company artists and partner organizations in social and creative ventures. dtpE events include interdisciplinary and immersive performances, film screenings, interactive lectures, visual art exhibitions, social dinners, cocktail gatherings, and volunteer activities.
+dtpE – The Deconstructive Theatre Project EXPERIENCE – is a community supported theatre initiative. dtpE events open up formal and narrative elements of the company’s annual production, providing participants with opportunities to engage with the development of the piece in collaborative ways.
+Events are designed to immerse participants in the artistic life cycle of the work by regularly bringing community members together with company artists and partner organizations in social and creative ventures.